-When Oprah Winfrey rose to national syndication success in 1986 by challenging Phil Donahue in major markets around the USA (and winning ratings victories in many of these markets) she did not change the format of the audience participation talk show.
-That remained essentially as Donahue had established it twenty years before.
+The Oprah Winfrey Show premiered locally in Chicago in 1984 and went national in 1986.
+She challenged Phil Donahue in major markets around the USA – and won ratings victories in many of these markets – but she did not change the format of the audience participation talk show, which remained essentially as Phil Donahue had established it twenty years before.

 What changed was the cultural dynamics of this kind of show and that in turn was a direct reflection of the person who hosted it.

 The ratings battle that ensued in 1986 was between a black woman raised by a religious grandmother and strict father within the fold of a black church in the South against a white, male, liberal, Catholic Midwesterner who had gone to Notre Dame and been permanently influenced by the women’s movement.

 As Jackie Robinson had broken baseball’s colour barrier four decades earlier, Oprah Winfrey broke the colour line for national television talk show hosts in 1986.

 She became one of the great rags-to-riches stories of the 1980s (by the early 90s People Weekly was proclaiming her “the richest woman in show business” with an estimated worth of $200 million), and as Arsenio Hall and Bob Costas ended their runs on television in the early 1990s, it became clear that Oprah Winfrey had staying power.